adampaulsackfield/calculator/README.md

 ## Approach

-When planning this project and playing around in JSFiddle, I came up with three approaches I would like explore, which you can view [here](https://github.com/adampaulsackfield/calculator/blob/main/test-code.md).
+When planning this project and playing around in JSFiddle, I came up with four approaches I would like explore, which you can view [here](https://github.com/adampaulsackfield/calculator/blob/main/test-code.md).
 In the end I went with the fourth method, which see the previous linked file for further details on the approach taken.

 ## Features